goodlyrottenapple/calculus-toolbox/_posts/2015-04-06-introduction.md

    (To see the corresponding JSON entries for these types, check [`default.json`](https://github.com/goodlyrottenapple/calculus-toolbox/blob/master/default.json))

 3. The next part of the JSON file contains the encoded rules of the calculus.
-The encoding of the rules is tied to the definition of the calculus, more specifically to the ASCII sugar defined in the previous step.
+The encoding of the rules is tied to the definition of the calculus, more specifically to the ASCII syntactic sugar defined in the previous step.

    To demonstrate, here is a look at the different encodings of a simple sequent $p \vdash p$: